Kamil900215/Oddaj-Rzeczy/README.md

 # Oddaj-Rzeczy
-Site to help charity organization collecting clothes, toys, books, furniture.
+Site to help charity organization collecting: clothes, toys, books, furniture.

 ## How it works